 V. Application Review Information

-2. Peer Review: In the past, there have been problems in finding peer reviewers without conflicts of interest for competitions in which many entities throughout the country submit applications.
+2. Review and Selection Process: In the past, the Department has had difficulty finding peer reviewers for certain competitions because so many individuals who are eligible to serve as peer reviewers have conflicts of interest.
 The Standing Panel requirements under IDEA also have placed additional constraints on the availability of reviewers.
-Therefore, the Department has determined that, for some discretionary grant competitions, applications may be separated into two or more groups and ranked and selected for funding within the specific group.
-This procedure will ensure the availability of a much larger group of reviewers without conflicts of interest.
-It also will increase the quality, independence and fairness of the review process and permit panel members to review applications under discretionary grant competitions for which they have also submitted applications.
-However, if the Department decides to select for funding an equal number of applications in each group, this may result in different cut-off points for fundable applications in each group.
+Therefore, the Department has determined that, for some discretionary grant competitions, applications may be separated into two or more groups and ranked and selected for funding within specific groups.
+This procedure will make it easier for the Department to find peer reviewers by ensuring that greater numbers of individuals who are eligible to serve as reviewers for any particular group of applicants will not have conflicts of interest.
+It also will increase the quality, independence, and fairness of the review process while permitting panel members to review applications under discretionary grant competitions for which they also have submitted applications.
+However, if the Department decides to select an equal number of applications in each group for funding, this may result in different cut-off points for fundable applications in each group.

 VI.
 Award Administration Information